Making your own compost is a practice that helps the environment through recycling waste.

 Some weeds should not be thrown in the compost, especially those that carry seeds, since this would spread them far and wide.

-Finally, do not add to your composting unit:
+Do not add to your composter:

 - Diseased plants